-- NEVER attempt to shut off underground natural gas valves or relief vents. - If a plastic natural gas line is damaged, DO NOT attempt to stop the flow of gas by folding the plastic over. - Turn off gas at residential meters or appliance supply lines only. - A 1⁄4 turn of the valve across the pipe will turn off a meter. - Use the same procedure at an appliance supply line. - Tie and label the meter or appliance supply line to let others know it has been shut off. - Inform Dominion Energy of the precise location of any gas valve you have closed. - NEVER attempt to turn gas service back on.
+As a last resort and if it is safe to do so, turn off natural gas at residential meters or appliance supply lines only.

+- A 1⁄4 turn of the valve across the pipe will turn off a meter. - Use the same procedure at an appliance supply line. - Tie and label the meter or appliance supply line to let others know it has been shut off. - Inform Dominion Energy of the precise location of any gas valve you have closed.

+NEVER attempt to turn natural gas service back on.